CONTRAST IN ONE PHOTOGRAPH

 Tutor Assignment Feedback

-In this first assignment, you have met the requirements of the brief and shown a range of images
+first assignment, you have met the requirements of the brief and shown a range

 to show the different contrasts.
 It is good to see a variety of types of photographs, from abstract, still life, nature and landscape.